ghost-60/Neural-Artistic-Style/content_layer_variation.md

-Choosing contents from the deep layers start losing too much structural details,at least for faces.
+Choosing contents from the deep layers may result in loss too much structural details,at least for faces.

 ## block4_conv2
 <p align = 'center'>